CSCfi/csc-user-guide/docs/apps/qiskit.md

 |:--------|:---------------------|:-----:|:-----:|:----:|-----------------|
 | 0.43.2  | `qiskit/0.43.2`      | X     | X     | -    | default version |

-Includes with all of the major Qiskit packages (Terra, Aer, Nature etc.) and GPU support for the CUDA-accerelerated simulation methods.
-The `qiskit/0.43.2` package includes already `qiskit-aer 0.13.0` as it is build from source.
+Includes all the major Qiskit packages (Terra, Aer, etc.) and GPU support for the CUDA-accerelerated simulation methods.
+The `qiskit/0.43.2` package includes `qiskit-aer 0.13.0` as it is build from source.

 The module also includes the python packages that are often used with qiskit, such as `matplotlib 3.7.2`, `scipy 1.11.1`, `pandas 2.0.3`, `numpy 1.25.1`, and `jupyterlab 4.0.3`.

 If you find that some package is missing, you can often install it yourself with `pip install --user`.
 See our [our Python documentation](python.md#installing-python-packages-to-existing-modules) for more information on how to install packages yourself.
-If you think that some important Qiskit-related package should be included in the module provided by CSC, please contact our servicedesk.
+If you think that some important Qiskit-related package should be included in the module provided by CSC, please contact our [contact our servicedesk](../support/contact.md).

 All modules are based on containers using Apptainer (previously known as Singularity).
 Wrapper scripts have been provided so that common commands such as `python`, `python3`, `pip` and `pip3` should work as normal.
 For more information, see [CSC's general instructions on how to run Apptainer containers](../computing/containers/run-existing.md).

 ## License